Maria Adams, Credit Cards Moderator

 @m_adams

 The Chase credit card hardship program temporarily reduces monthly credit card payments in the event of unforeseen financial setbacks.
-Chase might waive over-limit fees and late fees, reduce your interest rate and/or put you on a payment plan.
-But you must prove a legitimate financial hardship, including but not limited to: serious illness or injury, death in the family, unemployment, divorce or natural disaster.
+Chase might waive late fees, reduce your interest rate, and/or put you on a payment plan.
+However, you must prove a legitimate financial hardship, such as serious illness or injury, death in the family, unemployment, divorce, or natural disaster, for example.

 Once you've reached a new payment plan agreement, you'll need to stick with it.
 Chase has the right to terminate the agreement if you don't meet your obligations.
 Chase reports your payment history under the program, good or bad, to the major credit bureaus.
 So, if you're dropped from the program, it will show up on your credit report.